MDBAuth/HydroBOT_website/developer.md

 Use `pyenv` [to manage python versions](https://github.com/pyenv/pyenv).
 Follow instructions there.
 On Windows, that means using [pyenv-win](https://github.com/pyenv-win/pyenv-win) and following instructions there.
 On Linux, install with `curl https://pyenv.run | bash`.
 That tells you to add something to `.bashrc`, do that.

 Then close and restart bash, and run `pyenv install 3.11.0` or whatever version we're using.
 I needed to `sudo apt-get install libffi-dev` to get it to compile some C bits on Azure.
-Poetry doesn't actually recognize the defaults, but this still works to install versions.
+Poetry doesn't actually recognise the defaults, but this still works to install versions.
 We just end up needing to use `poetry env use VERSION`- see below.

 At present, we do most of the work in R, but {HydroBOT} wraps some python, and we also use some (predominantly from [py-ewr](https://pypi.org/project/py-ewr/) and [mdba gauge-getter](https://pypi.org/project/mdba-gauge-getter/)).
 To manage this, we need to create a python environment.
 I have already run `poetry new HydroBOT_website` to create the project.